bttv-android/bttv/README.md

 ## Build it yourself

 > This patch is meant to be applied to version **10.1.0** of the official twitch app
+> Make soure you use this version before you create an issue!

 ## Prerequisites: